Buying Guide for Runner Rugs

 Why buy a runner rug?

 Runner rugs are ideal for minimizing dirt and wear on your floors in high-traffic areas.
 Consider, for example, an entryway.
-Mud, dust, and even salt from winter streets and sidewalks can get tracked through your home if you walk straight into your home.
+Mud, dust, and other debris from the streets and sidewalks can get tracked through your home if you walk straight into your home.
 But a runner rug can serve as a space to wipe your feet, to keep dirt to a minimum on the rest of your home’s floors.
 Other common areas for runner rugs are hallways, walkways, and kitchens to help preserve your flooring in high-traffic areas.

 What should you look for when shopping for a runner rug?